habetuz/Sheets_Tracking/README.md

 ### Special types

 - `number_increment` increments the value in the spreadsheet by the given value.
-- `string_append` appends the given value to the value in the spreadsheet (with a new line seperator).
+- `string_append` appends the given value to the value in the spreadsheet (with a new line separator).